 Department of Electrical Engineering

 Bio: Krishna Jagannathan obtained his B. Tech. in Electrical Engineering from IIT Madras in 2004, and the S.M. and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT) in 2006 and 2010 respectively.
 During 2010-2011, he was a visiting post-doctoral scholar in Computing and Mathematical Sciences at Caltech, and an off-campus post-doctoral fellow at MIT.
 Since November 2011, he has been an assistant professor in the Department of Electrical Engineering, IIT Madras.
-He worked as a consultant at the Mathematical Sciences Research Center, Bell Laboratories, Murray Hill, NJ in 2005, an engineering intern at Qualcomm, Campbell, CA in 2007, and a summer research fellow at the Indian Institute of Science (IISc), Bangalore, India in 2003.
-His research interests lie in the stochastic modeling and analysis of communication networks, network control, and queuing theory.
+He worked as a consultant at the Mathematical Sciences Research Center, Bell Laboratories, Murray Hill, NJ in 2005, and as an engineering intern at Qualcomm, Campbell, CA in 2007.
+His research interests lie in the stochastic modeling and analysis of communication networks, transportation networks, network control, and queuing theory.

 (ii) Networks: Models, Theory and Algorithms (Self-Study elective) with Prof. Andrew Thangaraj

 · July 2013: Probability Foundations (EE 5110) (Teaching score = 0.956 on 1)